Duane Morris LLP

 • Compulsory Terms

-• All employers must notify an employee at the time of hiring of the employee’s rate of pay, and the time and place of payment, preferably in a writing acknowledged by both parties.
+• All employers must notify an employee at the time of hiring of the employee’s rate of pay, and the time and place of payment, preferably in writing acknowledged by both parties.

 • Non-Compulsory Terms